sens1dev/qr-code-generator/README.md

 - Accepts any text or URL input
 - Saves the QR code as a PNG image
 - Uses the `qrcode` Python library
+- Uses the `tkinter` and `customtkinter` Python library
 - Customizable filename
+- It has GUI

 ## How to Run
 1. Make sure you have Python installed.